Carbon Neutral Commitment

 Lion Australia is a Climate Active certified carbon neutral brewer, making us Australia’s first large-scale brewer to achieve this.
 Becoming Climate Active certified has seen us build upon our carbon reduction program with certified carbon credits that offset our remaining organisational carbon footprint.

-Since setting a target to reduce our carbon footprint by 30% by 2025 from our 2015 baseline, we have established a ‘whole brewery’ carbon reduction approach including energy efficiency, biogas utilisation, rooftop solar and renewable energy power purchase agreements (PPAs) through to providing brewer’s grain to farmers to reduce livestock emissions.
+We have adopted a Science Based Target commitment to reducing carbon emissions by 55% by 2030 from our 2019 baseline.
+We established a ‘whole brewery’ carbon reduction approach including energy efficiency, biogas utilisation, rooftop solar and renewable energy power purchase agreements (PPAs) through to providing brewer’s grain to farmers to reduce livestock emissions.
 By 2025 we’ll be using 100% renewable electricity to brew all our beers.

 Through these initiatives, we have completely transformed our breweries, including the 141-year old XXXX Brewery in Brisbane, and the 64-year old Tooheys Brewery in Sydney.